SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/40-alerts/30-low-disk-space.md

    - Clean up output files regularly

 2. Request more disk space:
+   - Save any unsaved work, push all data you wish to keep to your code repositories and/or data connectors and shut down your current session
+   - Increase the disk storage by editing the session launcher.
+This will only be possible if the maximum disk storage for the selected resource class size has not already been met.
+If it has, you may be able to switch to a different resource class with a larger maximum disk size.
-   - Stop your current session
+   - Restart your session.
-   - When starting a new session, if available, select a resource class with more storage.
-You will need to manually transfer any necessary files from your old session to the new one.
    - See [Resource Pools and Classes](../30-resource-pools-and-classes.md) for more information

 3. Optimise your workflow: